 Bring your own equipment or book a guided rafting or canoeing adventure at Clarke Outdoors.

 The Appalachian Trail (AT) travels 52 miles in Connecticut and 91 miles in nearby Massachusetts.
 The AT follows the Berkshire mountain ridge to the west of the Housatonic River across the northwest corner of Connecticut and continues through western Massachusetts to Vermont.
 The longest riverfront section of the 2,100 mile AT is located along the Housatonic River near Sharon, CT.
 And in Massachusetts, the AT crosses Mt.
 Greylock, the highest point in the state.

 Consider taking one of the nearby Appalachian Trail day hikes in Connecticut or Massachusetts recommended by the Appalachian Trail Conservancy.
 The hikes range from 1 to 5+ miles so you can hike for ½ day or for less than an hour.
-If you have a couple of hours, consider taking the River Trail hike past Great Falls and then walk down to the Falls Village Inn for lunch.
-Or, if you’re planning a longer hike, bring a picnic lunch and spend the day exploring.
+If you have a couple of hours, consider taking the River Trail hike past Great Falls.
+Stop at the Berkshire Country Store on your way out of town and pick up a delicious sandwich to enjoy on your adventure.

 Avid cyclists will tell you there’s no better way to see the world up close.
 The Housatonic River Valley has become a popular destination for cyclists, with its scenic views and quaint villages.
 Cycling routes are quite accessible, even for those who don’t ride often, and offer memorable views of the rolling hills, waterfalls, covered bridges, horse farms and the luscious green countryside the area is known for.
 The 45-mile Housatonic Bike Trail is broken down into 10 segments and the maps make it easy to choose a ride based on length and terrain.
 Bring your own bike or rent one from one of the local bike shops.